Improving guardianship standards together

 - To comply with the Safeguarding Vulnerable Groups Act 2006 and/or Children (Private Arrangements for Fostering) Regulations 2005.

 - To ensure all international students have a 24-hour emergency contact with a responsible adult in the UK.

 - To put in place arrangements which maintain appropriate contact with the international student, the overseas parents and guardianship family and to ensure all appropriate records are up to date.

 - To provide both pastoral and educational support as outlined in any literature and agreements.

 - To adhere to the AEGIS grievance procedures.

 - To have appropriate insurance for guardianship arrangements and to comply with UK legislation.

 - To ensure that the AEGIS annual membership fee is paid in a timely manner.

 - To respect the business practices of others and uphold strong business ethics.

-- Member guardianship organisations to be prepared to undergo re-inspection every four years.
+- To undergo re-inspection every two/four years.